iagolemos1/thresholdmodeling/README.md

 The return value for the given return period is 106.34386649996667 ± 40.86691363790978
 ```
 Hence, by the graphic, it is possible to say that the theoretical model is very well fitted.
 Also, it was possible to compute the return value in 100 years.
+In other words, the rainfall preciptation once in every 100 years must be between 65.4470 and 147.2108 mm.

 ## Declustering
 Stuart Coles's in his [book](https://www.springer.com/gp/book/9781852334598) says that if the extremes assume a tendency to be clustered in a stationary series, another pratice would be need to model these values.
 The pratice consists in declustering, which is: cluster data and decluster by its maximuns.
 For this example, it is clear that, at least initialy, the dataset is not orgnanized in clusters.
 With the function ``decluster`` it is possible to observe the dataset plot against its unit of return period, but, also it is possible to cluster it using a given block size (in this example it will be monthly, then the block size will be 30 days), and then decluster it by taking the maximum of each block.